-I started thinking about this question a lot because I was living in Beijing, and the “airpocalypse” struck:
+I started thinking about finding the best air purifier for my home because I was living in Beijing when the “airpocalypse” struck.

-I saw air purifier tests done by ().
+I saw air purifier tests done by a doctor in his own apartment in Beijing (Richard Saint Cyr MD).
 He used a laser particle counter to test his home for the very small particles that can penetrate deep into our lungs.